robotont/robotont-firmware/docs/how_to_add_interfaces.md

 }
 ```

-In this approach, you don't need to import application level stuff to the interface level.
-Therefore, this module will keep self-compilable and will not depend on other modules.
+In this approach, there is no need to import application-level components into the interface level.
+Consequently, this module will remain self-compilable and independent of other modules.